ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 # Architecure

 The latent diffusion network follows an encoder-decoder architecure.
-Between these blocks, there are three main stages: a diffusion model, the denoising u-net, and the custom conditioner (text, image, or audio prompt for multimodal capabilities).
-The encoder is responsible for encoding images to their more compact latent representation.
-The diffusion process is repsonsible for taking images apart, adding Gaussian noise at sequential timesteps.
+Between these blocks, there are three main stages: the scheduler, the denoising U-Net and the custom conditioner (text, image, or audio prompt for multimodal capabilities).
+The encoder is responsible for encoding images to their  latent representation.
+The U-Net is the vehicle carrying the latent representation through the latent space.
+The prompt suggests the latent space destination, and the scheduler is ultimately responsible for guiding the vehicle (U-Net) through the latent space to the preferred destination.
+This destination, decided by the U-Net, scheduler, and prompt is the closest latent space representation to the ultimate image.
+This destination latent is then decoded by the decoder section of the architecture and transformed to a pixel-space image hopefully in accordance with the preferred characteristics described in the prompt.

-**schedulers**

-such that our image can quickly be generated with some further conditioning.
-The conditioning comes via our prompt.
-Considering the text-to-image synthesis example, we feed in an empty prompt for classifier-free guidance of our model before feeding in our wanted textual prompt.
-The empty and textual prompts are concatenated together and combined with our U-Net result via the cross-attention mechanism popularized from the Transformer architecture.
-This gives us our latent end-product.
-This latent space matrix is then passed through our decoder, upsampled, etc. etc. etc. to become a legitimate pixel-space image.
-Following that, you can pass it through super-resolution networks or whatever else you want to do.
+Each of these stages will be covered in more detail below, and I've split the architecture details in two.
+[Training](#training) covers each stage's role throughout the training process.
+[Inference](#inference) offers the same details for the inference process, describing how user input is synthesized to a 512x512 pixelated image.

 ## Training